 With administration tasks scaling faster than resources, businesses need to work smarter, not harder.
 Automation, especially when linked to business cases or business rules processing, enables a company to be more efficient and responsive to administrative requests.

-8. Use crucial advanced reporting, backed by AI
+8. Use crucial advanced reporting backed by AI

 All these network modernization and IT changes create a far more complex and data-intensive corporate environment.
 With so much instrumentation, advanced reporting projects become more important for businesses to stay on top of change.
-AI, used to help analyze and identify trends and provide early warnings on security issues, will become more common as modernized networks get more complex.
+AI, used to help analyze and identify trends and provide early warnings on network security issues, has become more common as modernized networks get more complex.

 If an enterprise currently relies on reporting from multiple, disparate tools, now is a good time to investigate aggregated tools that can correlate reporting across multiple functional areas, boosting insights by connecting more dots for the IT team.